PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 also has three direct production calls plus one nested convergence call.
 Its fixed one-counter result is complete mutation evidence because pruning and LayoutState synchronization occur only after a positive rewrite.
-The first terminal and second very-late direct calls remain raw, the third is retained as `_pre_terminal_affine_instancenorm_dualstats_stats`, and the nested call consumes its counter through the shared convergence guard.
+The first terminal direct call remains raw, the second is retained as `_very_late_instancenorm_dualstats_stats`, the third is retained as `_pre_terminal_affine_instancenorm_dualstats_stats`, and the nested call consumes its counter through the shared convergence guard.

-Strict characterization selects only the second direct call for a future `_very_late_instancenorm_dualstats_stats` assignment.
-It fixes the captured very-late residual/Mul/Concat predecessor and following singleton consecutive- Reshape cluster while preserving the first, third, and nested occurrence contracts.
+The second direct call now assigns its unchanged result to that very-late target.
+The captured very-late residual/Mul/Concat predecessor and following singleton consecutive-Reshape cluster remain adjacent, and the first, third, and nested occurrence contracts are unchanged.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production